 Open-source split keyboard based on the Kinesis Advantage's layout.
+This keyboard is available as a DIY project.
+Some commercial clones exist.

 Ranked in these QuestionsQuestion Ranking

 You can map any key to any position easily using a simple GUI, including making hardware key layers.
 And, since the firmware is open source, you can modify it to do anything you want.
+Many of the hardware components can also be altered/replaced by equivalent parts.

-Pro Split design lets you optimise positioning
+Pro Split design lets you optimize positioning

-Pro More roles for the thumb
+Pro More actions for the thumb

 Pro Open source

-The ErgoDox has an open design, so if you want to modify anything at all you can fork the Github repository.
+The ErgoDox has an open design, so if you want to modify anything at all, you can fork the Github repository.

 Pro Firmware updates